Orange-OpenSource/conllueditor/README.md

 # Validation rules

-In order to check somme language dependend validity (like adjective - noun agreement) a set of conditions can be specified (using the syntax as in [Mass Editing](doc/mass_editing.md)) can be used.
+In order to check some language dependent validity (like adjective - noun agreement) a set of conditions can be specified (using the syntax as in [Mass Editing](doc/mass_editing.md)) can be used.

-E.g. if the current word has a nsubj Deprel, is a noun ou proper noun, has verb as head which is finite, than the verb must have the feature Person:3
+E.g. if the current word has a `nsubj` Deprel, is a noun or proper noun, has verb as head which is finite, than the verb must have the feature Person:3
 ```
 Deprel:nsubj and (Upos:NOUN or Upos:PROPN) and head(Upos:VERB) and head(Feat:VerbForm=Fin) == head(Feat:Person:3)
 ```